sergiovirahonda/sergiovirahonda.github.io/_posts/2020-08-06-depression-anxiety-tweets.md

 * **Data cleaning** - We'll have to take all the data which is already in different formats and clean it up to then be able to use it.
 * **Natural Language Processing for Topic Modeling** - We'll need to transform the text data into a type that can be interpreted by ML models.
 * **Unsupervised Learning tasks for Topic Modeling** - This is crucial, because most of the data we can find out there is unlabeled, so we first need to identify patterns in it.
-* **Supervised Learning tasks for Topic Classification** - Once the data is labeled, we'll go through several ML algorithms to finally select the one that delivers the best perfomance.
+* **Supervised Learning tasks for Topic Classification** - Once the data is labeled, we'll go through a few Deep Learning architectures to finally select the one that delivers the best perfomance.
-* **Predict depression and anxiety** in unseen tweets before and after lockdown
+* **Predicting depression and anxiety** in unseen tweets before and after lockdown
+* **Deploying the model in AWS SageMaker**
 * **Results' charting and conclusions**

 In addition and before moving on, let me talk about the datasets used in this project: